-Tillerson Open To Talks With North Korea
+Tillerson Open to Talks With North Korea

 But even with all that diplomatic spadework, Tillerson still has an uphill battle ahead of him.
 Cronin said diplomacy may result in “only a sliver of a deal” without ultimately resolving the crisis, but it’s still worth pursuing to avert war.
 It’s hardly the first time that a U.S. administration has sought to open discussions with North Korea with few preconditions; Tillerson’s predecessor Colin Powell did so in 2001.

-The wildcard in the showdown is China, which has thrown the North Korean regime a key economic and diplomatic lifeline despite constant pressure from the United States and its allies to reverse course, fearing a sudden collapse across the border could trigger a refugee exodus.
+The wild card in the showdown is China, which has thrown the North Korean regime a key economic and diplomatic lifeline despite constant pressure from the United States and its allies to reverse course, fearing a sudden collapse across the border could trigger a refugee exodus.

 This year, China has shown signs of being more willing to put pressure on Pyongyang.
-China has slashed textile exports, coal, oil and, fuel exports, and clamped down on North Korean forced labor.
+China has slashed exports of textiles, coal, oil, and fuel, and has also clamped down on North Korean forced labor.
 Tillerson said he and Trump were pushing China to further slash its oil exports to North Korea as a next step.

 “The fact that China is doing as much as it is, even if we’re not sure how much that is and even if its never enough, it’s more than it’s ever done before,” Cronin said.